Photo by Max van den Oetelaar on Unsplash

 When you experience stress, either in your everyday life or every so often, you’re probably keen to have ways to manage it.
 It can be overwhelming when you have to get on with your day, but you can feel the weight of the world on your shoulders.
 The NHS, Every Mind Matters explains “Stress is something everyone feels at times, and there are all kinds of stressful situations that can be a part of daily life.
 Low-level stress can even be helpful or motivational.”
 So it is normal and it’s ok to feel it.
-What matters is how you respond to stress and take control.
+What matters is how you respond to stress and manage it.

 At Life Ladder, our unique approach to personal development includes working with decisions and habits, these are two very important areas of the subconscious mind.
-Our expert coaching team have helped countless numbers of people let go of stress and enjoy more ease in their day to day lives, so we’re keen to help you learn some easy to apply tips.
+Our expert personal development team have helped countless numbers of people let go of stress and enjoy more ease in their day to day lives, so we’re keen to help you learn some easy to apply tips.

 Here are 5 easy steps to manage stress: